chaitanya1chawla/Franka-Panda-Manipulation-via-Learning-from-demonstration/README.md

 ## About
 This repository is for the research internship done at TU Munich, under MSc Esteve Valls and Prof Dongheui Lee.

-The main goal of this project is to control a Franka Panda Arm, by feeding in trajectories performed by right palm of user.
+The main goal of this project is to control a Franka Panda Arm, by feeding in trajectories performed by the right palm of user.

 The project is divided into 3 subparts -
 1. 3D Pose Estimation and Recording Trajectories of right palm of user through MediaPipe
 2. After recording same motion multiple times, we get a learned trajectory with the help of DMPs
-3.
+3. This learned trajectory is then implemented on a Franka Panda Simulation in Gazebo

 Link to [Paper](https://docs.google.com/document/d/15dwVdk-WKLVMnLVukNsmk3NElljAcn5vlwIM2_LcbXc/edit?usp=sharing).
 Link to [Final Presentation](https://1drv.ms/p/s!AgS-uMOuiZu9hQuuwWgZkoKYTLNy).